jbp261/Microcontroller-Projects/FIlters-MotorSpeedMeasurement/README.md

 ### Results

 **The Notch Filter**
-- In the following graphs, the yellow signal is from the function generator, and the green signal is the filtered output from the microcontroller without analog low pass filters.
+- In the following graphs, the yellow signal is from the function generator, and the green signal is the filtered output from the microcontroller without analog low pass filter.

 ![53HZ](https://raw.githubusercontent.com/jbp261/Microcontroller-Projects/master/Images/53Hz.jpg "53HZ")
 > Signal at 53 Hz, not attenuated by the notch filter.